 Diageo to buy Clooney's tequila brand in $1 billion deal

-NEW YORK (AP) — Global liquor behemoth Diageo says it will pay up to $1 billion to buy a tequila brand co-founded by movie star George Clooney.
+NEW YORK (AP) — Global liquor behemoth Diageo said Wednesday it will pay up to $1 billion to buy a tequila brand co-founded by movie star George Clooney.

 Clooney founded the Casamigos brand four years ago with partners Rande Gerber and Mike Meldma.

-Diageo says it will pay $700 million for Casamigos at first, and then pay another $300 million over 10 years if the brand reaches certain performance milestones.
+Diageo said it will pay $700 million for Casamigos at first, and then pay another $300 million over 10 years if the brand reaches certain performance milestones.

 London-based Diageo’s other brands include Johnnie Walker, Guinness and Captain Morgan.